WernerVanderstraeten/HTML-CSS-JS/README.md

 # HTML/CSS/JS
-## 1.1 GOAL
-The goal of this assignment is to develop a small interactive web application.

-## 1.2 ASSIGNMENT
 Develop a small fullscreen grid, which can be used to paint simple images.
 The grid consists of small square cells.
 There should be 100 cells horizontally.
 And with no scrollbars.